sofpn/rprimer/README.md

     primer, defaults to `4`.
   - `gcClampPrimer` If primers must have a GC-clamp, defaults to `TRUE`.
-  - `avoid3endRunsPrimer` If primers with more than two runs of the same nucleotide at the terminal 3’ end should be avoided (recommended for primers), defaults to `TRUE`.
+  - `avoid3endRunsPrimer` If primers with more than two runs of the same nucleotide at the terminal 3’ end should be avoided, defaults to `TRUE`.
   - `minEndIdentityPrimer` Optional.
 Minimum allowed identity at the 3’ end (i.e. the last five bases).
 E.g., if set to `1`, only primers with complete target conservation at the 3’ end will be considered.